BS, Ed. University of Missouri, 2001

 Additional teaching experience includes numerous years as Director of Bands at Center High School and Center Middle School in her hometown of Kansas City, Missouri where she guided all aspects of the diverse and award winning band program.
 While in the Center School District, Dr. Knopps received the 2003 Missouri Fine Arts Outstanding Teacher Award and the 2004 You Make the Difference Award for her dedication and commitment to excellence in education.
 As an advocate for new wind music she solely commissioned and premiered Jonathan Newman’s 1861 for concert band in 2004 and continues her commitment to contributing to the wind band repertoire through additional commissions.

-Dr. Knopps maintains professional affiliations with the College Band Directors National Association (CBDNA), currently serving on the CBDNA Athletic Bands Committee, World Association for Symphonic Bands and Ensembles (WASBE), the National Association for Music Education (NAfME), Tau Beta Sigma, and has been awarded honorary memberships in Kappa Kappa Psi.
+Dr. Knopps maintains professional affiliations with the College Band Directors National Association (CBDNA), currently serving on the CBDNA Athletic Bands Committee, World Association for Symphonic Bands and Ensembles (WASBE), the National Association for Music Education (NAfME), National Band Association (NBA), currently serving as the Missouri State Chair, Tau Beta Sigma, and has been awarded honorary memberships in Kappa Kappa Psi, currently serving as the sponsor for the Eta Upsilon chapter.
+She currently resides in Columbia, MO with her two cats Buddy and Rocky.